plandes/deepnlp/doc/ner-example.md

 elements.
 The sum of this path is used as the cost instead of a differential optimization function.

-Because we use a [CRF] as the output layer, our output are the NER labels.
+Because we use a [CRF] as the output layer for [EmbeddedRecurrentCRF], our output are the NER labels.
 Therefore, must also set `reduce_outcomes = none` to pass the [CRF] output through unaltered.

 ## Code